utix/django-json-api/README.md

     deleted_at = models.DateTimeField(null=True, default=None)
 ```

-If you wish to consume it from microservice B, first add this insidde the aforementioned model's
+If you wish to consume it from microservice B, first add this inside the aforementioned model's
 definition: